9 Top Tips for Eco-Friendly Gardening

 4. Choose Sustainable Garden Accessories

 Opt for sustainable and eco-friendly garden products whenever possible.
 This includes organic fertilisers, biodegradable pots and tools made from recycled or sustainably sourced materials.
 Conversely, you should avoid chemical pesticides and herbicides, which can harm beneficial insects and contaminate soil and water sources, when tending to your eco-friendly garden.
+In addition to using sustainable accessories in your garden, it’s important to consider the environment inside your home too.
+A commercial dehumidifier with a high moisture removal rate can help reduce excess moisture in indoor spaces, protecting your plants and gardening tools from mold and mildew.

 5. Mulch Your Garden Beds